Instant-Reactive-Systems/dave-the-computer-guy/docs/description.md

 ## Product market
 [product-market]: #product-market
 The audience for this product are electronics and computer enthusiasts as well as college students.
 The product could be used by universities to teach computer architecture in a fun way engaging and rewarding way.
 Profit will be earned by leveraging the game economy and reward ads.
-(Up to disscussion, detailed description needed).
+(Up to discussion, detailed description needed).

 ## Product implementation
 [product-impl]: #product-impl